lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFComplianceHistory.md

 numberOfAuditItems                   : 9
 ```

-This example shows how to retrieve the history for all VCF compliance audits that have been performed
+This example shows how to retrieve the history for all compliance audits that have been performed.